gscontras/probLang/chapters/05-vagueness.md

 ### Chapter 5: Vagueness

 Sometimes our words themselves are imprecise, vague, and heavily dependent on context to fix their interpretations.
 Compositionality assumes semantic atoms with invariant meanings; context-dependent word interpretations pose a serious challenge to compositionality.
 Take the case of gradable adjectives: "expensive for a sweater" means something quite different from "expensive for a laptop."
 What, then, do we make of the contribution from the word "expensive"?
-Semanticists settle on the least common denominator: a threshold semantics by which the adjective asserts that holders of the relevant property surpass some point on the relevant scale (i.e., *expensive* means more expensive than *d* for some contextually-determined degree of price *d*).
+Semanticists settle on the least common denominator: a threshold semantics by which the adjective asserts that holders of the relevant property surpass some point on the relevant scale (i.e., *expensive* means something like "more expensive than some contextually-determined threshold on prices).
 Whereas semanticists punt on the mechanism by which context fixes these aspects of meaning, the RSA framework is well-suited to meet the challenge.

 #### Application 1: Gradable adjectives and vagueness resolution